YUANWRLD/Group10-Final-Project/README.md

 ## Developer Guide

-The UI is built using tkinter, and can be easily extended to support more models or features.
+The UI is built using flet, and can be easily extended to support more models or features.
 You can replace the .keras model files as long as they accept input in the shape (H, W, 3) and output a predicted image/mask.

 All outputs are automatically saved in a folder named after the selected model (output(3d), output(comic), etc.) for easy versioning and comparison.